seandkendall/genai-bedrock-chatbot/README.md

 ./deploy-cicd.sh -d --allowlist @example.com,@example.ca --branch feature_branch
 ```

+On any of these options, you can also specify a flag for `--schedule daily` if you would like to redeploy the latest changes daily, otherwise weekly releases will be auto-deployed

 5. Navigate to your CodeBuild console to view the status and the logs

 [CodeBuild History](https://console.aws.amazon.com/codesuite/codebuild/projects/genai-bedrock-chatbot-build/history)